1996–97 Philadelphia 76ers season: Regular season

+Notable highlights

-Iverson also set a rookie record of scoring 40 or more points in five consecutive games in April, plus scoring a season-high of 50 points in a road game against the Cleveland Cavaliers on April 12, 1997, despite the 76ers losing all five of those games.
-Iverson finished tied in 17th place in Most Valuable Player voting, while Davis finished tied in seventh place in Sixth Man of the Year voting.
+Iverson also set a rookie record of scoring 40 or more points in five consecutive games in April, plus scoring a season-high of 50 points in a road game against the Cleveland Cavaliers, at the Gund Arena on April 12, 1997, despite the 76ers losing all five of those games.

+Aftermath

-The 76ers also moved into the new 20,000 plus seat CoreStates Center (now the Wells Fargo Center), after calling The Spectrum home from 1967 to 1996.
-Davis and General Manager Brad Greenberg were both fired after Iverson's first season with the club.
-Following the season, MacLean, Harris and Cage were all traded to the New Jersey Nets.
+Following the season, Davis and General Manager Brad Greenberg were both fired, and MacLean, Harris and Cage were all traded to the New Jersey Nets.